 Setting Up a Service Listing on CloudColleague

 A service listing is a packaged professional offering that you create and publish on CloudColleague.
 Businesses browsing the services marketplace see your listing and can purchase it directly without a tender or proposal process.
-This works best for professional services that can be clearly scoped, priced, and delivered consistently: content packages, bookkeeping services, design work, development tasks with defined parameters, consulting sessions, and administrative support packages are all examples.
+Professional services that can be clearly scoped, priced, and delivered consistently work best in this format.
+Content packages, bookkeeping services, design work, development tasks with defined parameters, consulting sessions, and administrative support packages are all strong examples.ackages are all examples.

 Read More About: Start as an Employer in CloudColleague

-The elements of a strong service listing are: a specific title that names exactly what is delivered, a clear description of what is included and what is not, the timeline for delivery, the price, and any information about your process or quality standards that a business would need to feel confident purchasing without prior contact.
+A strong service listing includes five essential elements.
+First, write a specific title that names exactly what is delivered.
+Second, provide a clear description of what is included and what is not.
+Third, state the timeline for delivery.
+Fourth, display the price clearly.
+Finally, add any information about your process or quality standards that gives a business confidence to purchase without prior contact.

 Research comparable service listings on the platform before setting your price.
 Pricing too high relative to the market reduces purchase rates.
 Pricing too low signals a quality concern to businesses who associate price with standard.
 Position your service at a rate that reflects genuine market value for the scope you are offering.